MV Glen Massan

 The Outdoor Decks

 The outside decks are a delightful aspect of The Majestic Line vessels.
 They have been carefully designed to enhance the guest experience on board, providing a perfect outdoor environment when desired.
-At deck saloon level, french doors open out onto the sheltered aft deck, which has a table to allow for alfresco dining.
+At deck saloon level, doors open out onto the sheltered aft deck, which has a table to allow for alfresco dining.
 At any time, guests can be found reading, chatting, enjoying a drink or snack, or just taking in the scenery.

 Al fresco at anchor